kvarak/dnd/docs/_Classes/alchemist.md

 | Alchemist level | Feature |
 |:------------:|:--------|
-| 2nd | Bonus Proficiencies, Makeshift Bombs
+| 2nd | Bonus Skills, Makeshift Bombs
 | 7th | Demolition
 | 10th | Expanding blast
-| 17th | Big bombs
+| 16th | Big bombs

 </div>

 While many "mad bombers" aren't actually mad, it takes a special kind of crazy to devote one's life to studying explosives.
 Most alchemists who specialize in this field are incorrigible pyromaniacs who take great pleasure in burning, blasting, and blowing things up.
 Mad bombers are always working to improve their bombs' effectiveness.

-### Bonus Proficiencies
+### Bonus Skills
-When you select this field of study at 2nd level, you gain proficiency with one martial ranged weapon.
+When you select this field of study at 2nd level, you gain 1 skill point to spend on Combat skills.

 ### Makeshift Bombs
 At 2nd level, the creation of bombs is so ingrained in your memory that you can do it in an instant.
 As long as you have alchemist’s supplies and a component pouch, you can create a makeshift bomb as an ***item action***.
-The bomb does not count against you daily limit of concoctions, only damages a single target on a hit and cannot be modified by any of your discoveries.
+The bomb does not count against your daily limit of concoctions, only damages a single target on a hit and cannot be modified by any of your discoveries.

 ### Demolition
 At 7th level, you learn to use your bombs to damage and destroy structures.
 You now make your bombs to accept fuses of various lengths.
 As an ***action***, you can set a bomb and light its fuse, which has a duration of your choice between 1 round and 5 minutes.
 Upon detonation, this bomb deals its damage as normal, but also deals double damage to any nonmagical object within 5 feet of it that isn't being worn or carried and also ignores its damage immunities.
 For rules on objects and their hit points, see pages 246 and 247 of the Dungeon Master's Guide.

 ### Expanding blast
 At 10th level, you have figured out how to make larger casings for your bombs.
-The blast radius is now 10 feet.
+The blast radius is now 10 ft.
 Creatures within a 5 foot radius take full damage on a failed save and half on a successful one.
 Even though you create the bombs with larger casing, you can remove it at the time of throwing to get a regular radius bomb.

 ### Big bombs
-Beginning at 17th level, you can combine two non makeshift bombs into one.
+Beginning at 16th level, you can combine two non makeshift bombs into one.
 Combine damage and effect from both bombs.
 Any saves against the bombs are made at disadvantage.